 Sometimes the smaller WordCamps can be more valuable.
 Smaller than WordCamp London, Iain found WordCamp Brighton extremely useful.
 Dates for 2020 haven’t been announced yet but keep an eye on their Twitter for details as they’re released 👀 It was held in August in 2019.

 The first-ever WordCamp Glasgow is coming up on February 8, 2020 at Project Ability in the heart of City Centre.
 Gilbert will be attending and rumour is he has Delicious Brains and SpinupWP stickers to give away.

 WordSesh by WP Sessions is a virtual conference for WordPress developers and a really good option if you can’t attend a conference in person.
 Viewing party locations are listed on their website and you can even submit your city to be listed if you’d like to host a viewing party.
 Built-in chat opportunities are offered as a Hallway track alternative so you can still take advantage of the networking opportunities.
-Check back in on their website to see when they update with information for 2020.
+Plus, replays are available to WPSessions.com members the day after each event has ended.